Burn1ngShade/ChessAI/README.md

 # Chess AI #
-A chess AI, im creating for my EPQ, currently capable of beating me quite easily, though struggles with endgame.
+A chess AI, im creating for my EPQ, est rating of 1200, given settings of search depth 4 and dynamic search depth enabled, though given the fact it cant make stupid blunders, the actual engine strength is probably closer to 1400!